Anyway Magazine

 Product Roadmap:

-What features do users need to ensure the product functions?
-What can I add to make the product more enjoyable?
 The priority features were validated by stakeholder research, market research, and user research findings.
 The technical constraints were building on Klayvio and the desire to make this as low/no-code as possible for ease of use.

 Priority features: